 - Introduction: Include an opening hook and any necessary background information that discusses the design piece you chose, as well as which field of design it belongs to.
 Also describe the item and place it in its proper social, historical and/or natural context (i.e., what is its purpose? how do people generally use this item?).
 The introduction must end with a strong thesis that forecasts the development of the paper.
 For guidance on how to write a thesis statement, this website is helpful. - Design Analysis: Analyze your chosen piece of design in terms of its aesthetics and functionality.
 What materials is it made from?
 Is it a successful design?
 Does it suggest (afford) what it does?
 Is it aesthetically appealing?
-Consider using citations from Shaw, Nyström/Lundström, Jobs, Norman and the class lectures to help support your analysis. - UX Analysis: Evaluate your chosen piece of design in terms of its user experience.
+Consider using citations from Shaw, Nyström/Lundström, Jobs, Norman and the class lectures to help support your analysis. - UX Analysis: Analyze your chosen piece of design in terms of its user experience.
 Was it designed with a user in mind?
 Is it easy to use and makes its intended purpose clear?

-Consider using citations from Shaw, Nyström/Lundström, Jobs, Norman, Hubert/Lichaw and the class lectures to help support your analysis.

-- Design and Meaning Analysis: For the final section, evaluate your chosen piece of design in terms of its ability to transcend boundaries.
+Consider using citations from Shaw, Nyström/Lundström, Jobs, Norman, Hubert/Lichaw and the class lectures to help support your analysis. - Design and Meaning Analysis: For the final section, analyze your chosen piece of design in terms of its ability to transcend boundaries.
 Consider its use of cross-cultural design elements, as well as how its meaning can be interpreted between cultures.
 Most importantly, explore whether or not this item has the ability to transcend geographical, political, religious and other boundaries.
 Why or why not?
 Consider using citations from Shaw, Nyström/Lundström, Jobs, Norman and the class lectures to help support your analysis.

-In addition, gather at least two (2) additional academic sources to help support your analysis. - Conclusion: End with a strong conclusion that ties all of the ideas in the paper together and leaves a lasting impression for the reader.
+Conclusion: End with a strong conclusion that ties all of the ideas in the paper together and leaves a lasting impression for the reader.